saeidamiri1/SQL/SQL.md

 SELECT 4/2;
 ```

-Calculation can be done on the selected variables.
+Calculation can be done on the selected columns.
 ```{sql, echo = FALSE, message = FALSE}
 SELECT 1.02*travel_expense FROM expenses WHERE automobile_expense<200;
 SELECT travel_expense, round(4*(travel_expense-100)/8,2) FROM expenses WHERE id IN (1167, 5766);